adriagalin/ecs-ansible-packer-terraform-wordpress/README.md

 **Note:** Tested on Mac OS X system.

 1. Create or use existing IAM user with API access.
-Or singup to [AWS account](https://aws.amazon.com/) and create user with API access.
+Or sign up to [AWS account](https://aws.amazon.com/) and create user with API access.

 2. Clone the repo.
     ```bash